saksham77dhir/rock--vs-mine-prediction/README.md

-# Rock vs Mine Prediction
+# 🪨 Rock vs Mine Prediction Web App

-This project predicts whether an object is a rock or a mine using sonar data.
+This project is a **Machine Learning-based web application** built using **Streamlit** that predicts whether an object is a **Rock** or a **Mine** based on sonar signal data.

+---

+## 📌 Overview

+The application uses sonar data to classify objects under the sea as either:
+- 🪨 Rock
+- 💣 Mine

+It takes multiple numerical inputs representing sonar signals and provides a real-time prediction.

+---

+## ⚙️ Technologies Used

+- Python
+- NumPy
+- Pandas
+- Scikit-learn
+- Streamlit
+- Pickle

+---

-## Files
+## 📊 Dataset Information

+- Dataset: Sonar Dataset
+- Each data point contains **60 numerical features**
+- Target:
-- Rock vs Mine.ipynb → Model code
+  - `R` → Rock
-- sonar.csv → Dataset
+  - `M` → Mine

-## Accuracy
-Around 76%

-## Author
-Saksham Dhir
+---

+## 🧠 Machine Learning Model

+- Model: Logistic Regression
+- No feature scaling required

+The trained model is saved as a `.pkl` file and used in the Streamlit app.

+---